runette/simpleNDB/docs/IMAGES.md

 Image formats and types get a bit complicated.
 The Cloud Storage Client needs a `content-type` when uploading and creating an object.
 This is held as `Blob().content_type` and is set from the downloaded object when you issue a `get()` but for new content you have to do it your self for new content.
 The Blob class defaults to `application/octet-stream` but this will cause problems if the blob is an image.

-The Pillow Image class needs a `content_format` as per the [Pillow docs] (https://pillow.readthedocs.io/en/3.1.x/reference/Image.html).
-This is held by the ndbImage class as `content_format` and is set from the downloaded image and for images created from ndbImage objects.
+The Pillow Image class needs a `content_format` as per the[Pillow docs](https://pillow.readthedocs.io/en/3.1.x/reference/Image.html).
+This is held by the ndbImage class as `ndbImage().content_format` and is set from the downloaded image and for images created from ndbImage objects.

 The ndbImage class defaults `content_type` to `image/jpeg` and `content_format` to `JPEG`.